Brightidea can be integrated with Microsoft Teams in a few different ways:

 - If you can't find this message simply send a chat to the bot, "Log in"

-- Now you will be prompted to login into Brightidea and select an affiliate to connect to
+- Now you will be prompted to login into Brightidea and select an affiliate to connect to.
+If your site has SSO enabled you will be prompted to log in using SSO.

-- Once you are successfully logged into Brightidea, the bot will send a message to optionally log into Microsoft Graph
+- Coming Soon: Once you are successfully logged into Brightidea, the bot will send a message to optionally log into Microsoft Graph

 - Access to Graph allows the app to match users between Teams and Brightidea